Installing the CPU Cooler

 Inadequate cooling also can result in data errors, performance problems, and reduced processor life.
 CPU manufacturers typically provide lists of "approved" coolers for their chips.
 These coolers may or may not be any better than other coolers, but using a non-approved cooler might void the CPU's warranty.

 To extend your homebuilt computer's life and maximize its performance while not running the risk of voiding the CPU warranty, I recommend that you use the best cooler you can find that has been manufacturer-approved for your particular processor.
 The processor cooler is not a place to skimp.
-It would be a shame to spend all that time and money to build your own computer, and then the CPU burns up because of a cheap cooling fan.
+It would be a shame to spend all that time and money to build your own computer, and then the CPU burns up because of an inadequate or poorly-designed cooling fan.

 Parts of a CPU Cooler